darknebular/Wrapper_VideoStation/README.md

 # INSTALL: Wrapper for Advance Codec Pack 1.X with installed ffmpeg41-wrapper file

 ************************************************************************
-# With this wrapper (ffmpeg41-wrapper file) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.31 when is 100% necessary
+**With this wrapper (ffmpeg41-wrapper file) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.31 when is 100% necessary**

 1) cd /var/packages/CodecPack/target/bin

 2) sudo mv /var/packages/CodecPack/target/bin/ffmpeg41 /var/packages/CodecPack/target/bin/ffmpeg41.orig

+**You must select 3.a or 3.b steps:**

 3.a) sudo vi ffmpeg41